 Don’t forget to use many of the online pet-friendly resources when planning your next outing.
 One of our favorite sites/apps is BringFido.
 BringFido connects pet owners around the world with pet-friendly places, including parks, trails, restaurants, shops, and events.

 AT HOME WITH SHORELINE HAPPY PAWS

 Shoreline Happy Paws is based in Old Saybrook and serving surrounding areas.
 We have been providing dog walking, pet sitting, and peace of mind in the CT Shoreline since 2010.
 Our mission is to help you give your pets the lives they deserve.
-If you decide to venture out this spring without your pets, consider our team to care for them in the comfort of your home.
+If you decide to venture out this spring without your pets, our team will care for them in the comfort of your home.